-This bespoke Noise Management Plan (NMP) has been prepared to support the overall Environmental Management System in place at Peach Tree Farm.
-The overriding principle of this NMP is to ensure the day-to-day activities are carried out in accordance with this document to help minimise the overall environmental impact and nuisance factor to nearby residents.
+This bespoke Noise Management Plan (NMP) has been prepared to support the overall Environmental Management System in place at Goodmanham Lodge Farm.

+The overriding principle of the NMP is to ensure the day-to-day activities are carried out in accordance with this document to help minimise the overall environmental impact.